RoryHiggins/JE/README.md

 # - DEBUG - optimized for debugging with gdb.  some extra logging enabled
 # - TRACE - debug build with some extremely verbose logging enabled

-# run client in gdb.  for debugging client crashes
+# run game with client running in gdb.  for debugging the client
 make run_debugger

 # create a fully packaged release.tar.gz which can be delivered standalone